 Term loans like your car loan, mortgage or other bank loans typically have a fixed payment.

-You start out with a high utilization rate (in other words you owe the full amount of the original balance) and over time you pay interest and your principal balance declines.
+You start out with a high utilization rate (in other words you owe the full amount of the original balance) and over time you make payments, and your principal balance declines.
 Make your payments regularly on this type of debt and it reflects very favourably on your credit report.

 Credit cards are considered a form of revolving credit.
 You have a given credit limit and can charge up to that amount.